nuuuwan/news_lk3_data/README.md

 *2024-04-16 19:13:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Former-MP-Palitha-Thewarapperuma-dies-from-electrocution/108-280784) · `en`

-Kalutara, April 16 (Daily Mirror) - Former State Minister Palitha Thewarapperuma has died from electrocution this evening.
+Kalutara, April 16 (Daily Mirror) - Former Deputy Minister Palitha Thewarapperuma has died from electrocution this evening.

 It was reported that he was electrocuted when he attempted to connect two electrical circuits at his home and died after being admitted to the Nagoda Hospital.